Saibamen/ReactOS-Translation-Tool/README.md

 TODO
 ----------

-- Fix pattern in diff.php to catch multiline strings with ""some text""
+- Fix pattern in diff.php to catch multiline strings with ""some text"" (part 1/2)
-- Remember last language code in input form (cookies)
 - Switch language code from POST to GET?? (good for linking)